cam-cc/Deeplearning-images/README.md

 # DCGAN Cat Generator

 This repository contains code for training a Deep Convolutional Generative Adversarial Network (DCGAN) to generate images of cats.
-The DCGAN model is trained on the Cats and Dogs dataset from Kaggle, using TensorFlow 2.0.
+The DCGAN model is trained on the CATS dataset from Kaggle, using TensorFlow 2.0.

 # Prerequisites
 To run the code in this repository, you will need the following: